hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

         }
     };

-You can find examples of how to play sound using digital synthesis and pre-recorded audio in the [code samples](../samples).
+You can find examples of how to play sound using digital synthesis and pre-recorded src.audio in the [code samples](../samples).

 Declare your callback somewhere that it won't get deleted while you are using it.